GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 telluric correction for those MOS spectra whose resolution differs most greatly from the longslit telluric standard.
-If this is likely to cause problems, the telluric can be nodded along the full length of the longslit (as has been done here) and separate groups combined to produce multiple spectra.
+If this is likely to cause problems, the telluric can be nodded along the full length of the longslit (as has been done here) and separate groups combined to produce multiple spectra (which is not done here).
 The science data can then be telluric-corrected with each of these and the best output spectrum chosen on a slit-by-slit basis.